 The stories of forgotten weapons make for interesting reading.
-One such weapon was Britain’s “De Lisle carbine,” which remains one of the more little-known small-arms stories of the Second World War.
+One such weapon was Britain’s “De Lisle carbine,” which remains one of the more obscure small arms stories of the Second World War.
 It is perhaps the most quiet weapon ever produced.
 Very few of them were made, and its full service record will probably never be fully known.
 But it does have an interesting story behind it and deserves more recognition than it has received.

 It was designed by William Godfray De Lisle, an engineer in the Ministry of Aircraft Production.
 Prime Minister Churchill had a known fondness for commando raids and irregular operations, and his leanings may have had something to do with the development of the carbine.
 It was specifically designed for silencing sentries during raids, rescues and other missions where stealth and secrecy were paramount.